When is Winter Love Island on ITV2? Where is it set? Who is the new host?

 Who’re the contestants on Winter Love Island?

-Though the precise line-up isn’t but confirmed, the hearsay mill is already spinning, with just a few names already tipped to be becoming a member of the present.
+Though the precise line-up isn’t but confirmed, the hearsay mill is already spinning, with a couple of names already tipped to be becoming a member of the present.

-Social media influencer Alisha Lemay is regarded as within the line-up; shut pals with TOWIE’s Pete Wicks, Alisha is “exactly the type of contestant ITV2 are looking for”, in accordance with a supply.
+Social media influencer Alisha Lemay is considered within the line-up; shut mates with TOWIE’s Pete Wicks, Alisha is “exactly the type of contestant ITV2 are looking for”, in accordance with a supply.

-Chatting with Mail On-line, the insider defined: “She’s beautiful, physique assured and isn’t afraid to be herself.
+Chatting with Mail On-line, the insider defined: “She’s attractive, physique assured and isn’t afraid to be herself.

 “She already works as an influencer and has collaborated with brands like Pretty Little Thing, Missguided and ASOS, which all becomes part and parcel of being a Love Island star.”